sabio-engineering/cookbook-dvelp/handbook/information-security/asset-management.md

 This forms a part of the onboarding process and must also be completed if further devices are acquired at a later date.

-You are required to supply:
+On the Device Register, you are required to supply:

 * Device type (desktop computer, laptop, tablet or smartphone)
-* Manufactorer
+* Manufacturer
 * Model
 * Serial number
 * Confirmation of encryption